 We can never prepare ourselves for the changes that take place when we learn a loved one has been diagnosed with Alzheimer’s or dementia.
-The emotional and physical demands that come with being a caregiver can be unexpected and overwhelming.
+The emotional and physical demands that come with being a caregiver can be unexpected and overwhelming, especially if your elderly loved one requires around-the-clock care.
 Watching a loved one live with dementia and learning how to navigate the day to day changes can be a challenge, to say the least.
 However, when we are called to step up to the plate, we do so!
 Despite the unknowns that naturally come along with the diagnosis, we can take steps to prepare ourselves to provide the best care possible.
 Though each journey is different and every family responds in their own way, here are some tips to help you as you transition into your new role as a caregiver.

 Everyday Care